KadirYazadzhi/Sirma-Academy---SQL-Foundation/README.md

   - Course Exam: Take the final exam to demonstrate your skills.
   - Graduation: Receive your certificate upon successfully passing the exam.
   - Career Start: Use your certificate to kickstart your career in back-end development.

+## ✉️ Contact Information

+If you have any questions, feel free to reach out via email: kadiryazadzhi@gmail.com.

+---

+Join me in mastering advanced C# concepts!
+Happy coding! 😊